yon2004/macOSLAPS-Legacy/README.md

 **DaysTillExpiration** - Expiration date of random password.
 Default is 60 Days
 **PasswordLength** - Length of randomly generated password.
 Default is 12
 **RemoveKeyChain** - Remove the local admin keychains after password change.
 (Recommended)
-**RemovePassChars** - Exclude any characters you'd like from the randomly generated password (In String format)
+**RemovePassChars** - Exclude any characters you'd like from the randomly generated password (In String format) **ForcePassUpdate** - The next run will force a change of password even if it has not expire.
+Default is False.
+Set this to True if you are reconnecting a new computer to an exiting AD account.

-These parameters are set in the location /Libary/Preferences/edu.psu.macoslaps.plist or you can use your MDM's Custom Settings to set these values.
+These parameters are set in the location /Libary/Preferences/edu.psu.macoslaps.plist this file will be automaticly generated if it does not exist.

 Exclusions
 ----------------